aviacommerce/avia-docs/content/blog/2018-08-02-avia-vision.md

 Example of the second approach can be best illustrated in case of _delivery services[1]_.
 Let's say if you are shipping a hypothetical package that is 5 pounds, 5 inches wide, 5 inches tall, and 5 inches long from Atlanta, Georgia to New York City, these are the estimated rates that UPS offers Ground Shipping: $13.75, 3 Day Select: $29.00, 2nd Day Air: $37.86.
 These rates are negotiated with large volumes to around Ground Shipping: $9.25, 3 Day Select: $21.00, 2nd Day Air: $25.86.

+Targetting these services makes sense but before that it is important to have a minimal working e-commerce platform which can help sellers get started with selling.
+Any e-commerce system in incomplete without marketing tools, analytics tools, transaction email, sms, shipping support, cloud images and accounting services.
+In the next phase we are creating plugins for aviacommerce to support these third party services.
+This would help us launch a system which is complete.
+Once this is done, any e-commerce seller can start selling using the platform.
+After this phase, we can start to target the third party services in the 2 ways mentioned above.

 It is important to note that third-party apps/plugins can’t be fully replaced.
 This is **NOT** what we plan to achieve.
 It would be practically foolish/impossible to provide all the services out there which can be provided by the complete gamut of plugins from the third party services.
 In fact, this is the real power of having a plugin/extensions model.
 It provides for more choices, driving competition which results in better services to the sellers.
 Only those services that cost most and make sense to develop internally will be targeted.
 Services like shipping, CRM and targeting, email, SMS, delivery networks etc.

 To run a _decent[2]_ e-commerce system, it currently takes around $12k-15k/month and it goes up with volume.
 We believe there is a clear opportunity to bring down this cost and our efforts are in line with this belief.

 So the plan is simple:
-1. Create an open-source solution for e-commerce, get traction.
-Offer hosted services and support on top of it.
+1. Release open-source e-commerce along with plugins for basic services, provide cloud hosting for sellers.
-2. Provide solutions for the costly third-party services and integration with other services, reduce cost by 7X.
+2. Provide solutions for the costly third-party services, reduce cost by 7X.
-3. Add more services to the offering, reduce cost by a factor of 10X with volume.
+3. Add more services to the offering, reduce cost by a factor of 10X with *volume*.

 That's about it for now.
 Sweet and Simple!